Round up of my first week of a crazy year

 This was #run2workday.
 I didn’t feel I could fit in any more running, so I led my first workplace beginners’ running group session.
 Two of my colleagues came – one of whom is a relatively experienced runner who has had a couple of years off and the other who is a complete novice.
 The day started with torrential rain, but by the time we went out, the sun was shining and it was gorgeous.
 We had a fun jog/walk session and I appreciated the opportunity to leave the office and get some fresh air – I must do it more often, as I’m spending too much time at a screen these days.

 In the evening, I did a 5000m track session with STC.
 I started out way too fast but settled down for the second 400m.
-I was a little way back from one of the guys who swims in my lane and finally managed to catch up with him at about 2.2km.
+I was a little way back from a guy who swims in my lane and finally managed to catch up with him at about 2.2km.
 It was very windy at the track, so I decided to tuck in behind the other runner for 200m to try to conserve energy.
 It was my slowest km, but I think it helped me in the end as I was feeling tired before I started.
 At about 4.8km, Donna caught up with me, but I think her shoelace came undone, so in the end, I didn’t have anyone to sprint against.

 Hopefully next time there will be a few more runners who are my pace or slightly faster so that I get dragged along.
-I’m optimistic that I can get another sub 25-minute 5k time again soon.
+I’m optimistic that I can get another sub-25-minute 5k time again soon.

 When I got home, I received an email from RunKeeper: